Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

+* Try to make settings global
+* Revamp Traits.
+Keep fluff traits on the first page and for action like traits write "see Actions".
+Also include fluff traits on "Actions".
 * Make spells automatically reduce the amount left
 * Add "Conditions" that make sheet-wide changes when a condition is toggled.
 * Use the new roll templates greater than to enhance ac targeting. https://app.roll20.net/forum/post/1977290/update-5-slash-20-improved-player-directory-and-new-roll-template-features
 * Look into proficiency dice
-* Revamp weapons based on Actions.
-* Actions: Allow for "Effects" to be whispered to the GM for
+* Actions: Allow for "Effects" to be whispered to the GM.
-* Revamp Traits.
-Keep fluff traits on the first page and for action like traits write "see Actions".
-Also include fluff traits on "Actions".
 * Consider alternative sheet layout of skills under the stats